Adaptive Self-Distillation for Minimizing Client Drift in Heterogeneous Federated Learning: Conclusion

 \section{Conclusion}

-We presented an efficient and effective method for addressing data heterogeneity due to label imbalance in Federated learning using Adaptive Self-Distillation (\textit{ASD}), which does not require any auxiliary data and no extra communication cost.
+In this work, we presented an efficient and effective method for addressing client data heterogeneity due to label imbalance in federated learning using our proposed Adaptive Self-Distillation (ASD), which does not require any auxiliary data and no extra communication cost.
 We also theoretically showed that ASD has lower client-drift leading to better convergence.
-Moreover, we also performed analysis to show that ASD has better generalization by analyzing Hessian's top eigenvalue and trace.
+Moreover, we performed analysis to show that ASD has better generalization by analyzing the top eigenvalue and trace of the Hessian of the global model's loss.
 The effectiveness of our approach is shown via extensive experiments across datasets such as CIFAR-10, CIFAR-100 and Tiny-ImageNet with different degrees of heterogeneity.
-Our proposed approach to ASD can be integrated easily into any of the FL frameworks.
-We showed its efficacy by improving the performance when combined with FedAvg, FedProx, FedDyn, FedSAM, FedDisco, FedNTD and FedSpeed.
-Our research can inspire the designing of the regularizers that concurrently reduce client-drift and improve the generalization.
+Our proposed regularizer (ASD) can be integrated easily atop any of the FL frameworks.
+We evaluated this efficacy by showing improvement in the performance when combined with FedAvg, FedProx, FedDyn, FedSAM, FedDisco, FedNTD and FedSpeed.
+We have also shown that the computation required to implement ASD is simply an additional forward pass on the client-side training, i.e, all the gains we obtain with ASD requires minimal compute.
+Our research can inspire the designing of the computationally efficient regularizers that concurrently reduce client-drift and improve the generalization.